Small Business Tax Rates as of 2025

 What Is the Federal Small Business Tax Rate?

-Your tax rate depends on the structure of your business.
+Your tax rate changes based on the structure of your business.

-C Corporations must pay the flat corporate tax rate, which is currently 21% as of 2024.
-Sole proprietorships, partnerships, and S corporations are considered pass-through entities, so their incomes are taxed at the business owner’s personal tax rate, which is between 10% to 37% (see chart below for exact numbers).
+C Corporations must pay the flat corporate tax rate, which is currently 21% as of February 2025 and is the same rate as 2024.
+Sole proprietorships, partnerships, and S corporations are considered pass-through entities, so their incomes are taxed at the business owner’s personal tax rate, which remains between 10% and 37% for 2025 (see chart below for exact numbers from the IRS).
 Limited liability companies (LLCs) have the option to pay taxes as a corporation or as a pass-through entity.

-How to estimate your 2024 small business taxes:
+How to estimate your 2025 small business taxes

-For C-corporations, you can simply apply the current corporate tax rate of 21% to your company’s taxable income.
+For C corporations, apply the current corporate tax rate of 21% to your company’s taxable income.
 Let’s say your C-corp has a taxable income of $100,000.
-To calculate the tax due using the 2024 corporate tax rate of 21%:
+Let’s calculate the tax due using the 2024 corporate tax rate of 21%:

 Tax Due = Taxable Income x Tax Rate